High Life (2018 film): Background

 Claire Denis had the idea of the project in her mind for fifteen years.
 She said, "I had a screenplay which was naturally in English, because the story takes place in space and, I don't know why, but for me, people speak English—or Russian or Chinese—but definitely not French in space."

+High Life was initiated by producer Oliver Dungey of London-based The Apocalypse Films Company when he approached Denis to make a film in English on the theme of Femme Fatale.
+The film was co-produced by Alcatraz Films from Paris, The Apocalypse Films Company from London, Pandora Film Produktion from Cologne, and Madants from Warsaw as a French-German-British-Polish co-production, with financing from New York-based Andrew Lauren Productions and various European funds.

 Novelist Nick Laird co-wrote the screenplay for the film along with Denis, Fargeau and Geoff Cox.
 Laird's wife Zadie Smith also contributed to early drafts of the English version of the screenplay.
 Due to creative differences between Denis and Smith, Laird and Smith dropped out of the project as screenwriters, but Laird later served as the consultant for the script.

 Denis went to the European Space Agency's Astronaut Centre in Cologne to learn about human spaceflight exploration before the film started shooting.

 Denis explained the practical reasons for the non-linear story, saying "I always wanted it to start with a man and a baby, as a ritual of two living persons with no despair in that moment.
 And then there would be the flashbacks bringing in all the despair."
 Denis compared Pattinson's character to the knight Perceval of Arthurian legend, and Binoche's character to Medea from the Greek tragedy.